intel-analytics/ipex-llm/README.md

    ```

 ### _`autograd`_
-`autograd` provides automatic differentiation for math operations, so that you can easily build your own *custom loss and layer* (in both Python and Scala), as illustracted below.
+`autograd` provides automatic differentiation for math operations, so that you can easily build your own *custom loss and layer* (in both Python and Scala), as illustrated below.
 (See more details [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/autograd/))

 1. Define model using Keras-style API and `autograd`
    ```python